NorthwoodsSoftware/gojs-react-basic/README.md

 This project provides a basic example of using GoJS in a React app.
 Check out the [Intro page on using GoJS with React](https://gojs.net/alpha/intro/react.html) for more information.

+When running the sample, try moving around nodes, editing text, relinking, undoing (Ctrl-Z), etc. within the diagram and you'll notice the changes are reflected in the inspector area.
+You'll also notice that changes made in the inspector are reflected in the diagram.
+If you use the React dev tools, you can inspect the React state and see it updated as changes happen.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It also uses immer to simplify state update operations.